Mathematical Reviews

 Mathematical Reviews is a journal published by the American Mathematical Society (AMS) that contains brief synopses, and in some cases evaluations, of many articles in mathematics, statistics, and theoretical computer science.
-The AMS also publishes an associated online bibliographic database called MathSciNet which contains an electronic version of Mathematical Reviews and additionally contains citation information for over 3.5 million items as of 2018.
+The AMS also publishes an associated online bibliographic database called MathSciNet, which contains an electronic version of Mathematical Reviews.

 Reviews

 Mathematical Reviews was founded by Otto E. Neugebauer in 1940 as an alternative to the German journal Zentralblatt für Mathematik, which Neugebauer had also founded a decade earlier, but which under the Nazis had begun censoring reviews by and of Jewish mathematicians.
 The goal of the new journal was to give reviews of every mathematical research publication.
 As of November 2007, the Mathematical Reviews database contained information on over 2.2 million articles.
 The authors of reviews are volunteers, usually chosen by the editors because of some expertise in the area of the article.
 It and Zentralblatt für Mathematik are the only comprehensive resources of this type.
 (The Mathematics section of Referativny Zhurnal is available only in Russian and is smaller in scale and difficult to access.)
 Often reviews give detailed summaries of the contents of the paper, sometimes with critical comments by the reviewer and references to related work.
 However, reviewers are not encouraged to criticize the paper, because the author does not have an opportunity to respond.
 The author's summary may be quoted when it is not possible to give an independent review, or when the summary is deemed adequate by the reviewer or the editors.
 Only bibliographic information may be given when a work is in an unusual language, when it is a brief paper in a conference volume, or when it is outside the primary scope of the Reviews.
 Originally the reviews were written in several languages, but later an "English only" policy was introduced.
 Selected reviews (called "featured reviews") were also published as a book by the AMS, but this program has been discontinued.